louiszawadzki/liveband/README.md

 ## Roadmap
 ### Done so far
 * Basic streaming of audio sounds between clients
+* creation of basic oscillators with frequency settings

 ### In Process
 * Improve the quality of the stream
 * Handle closing streams

 ### To do
 * Create virtual synthetisers, drum machines and modules using HTML5 audio API